 Tannoy Little Gold Monitor Review

-Tannoy Little Gold Monitor (aka LGM’s) speakers were my first set or dual concentric Tannoys.
-I was watching these on eBay for couple of years and always wanted a pair.
+Tannoy Little Gold Monitor (aka LGM’s) speakers were my first set of dual concentric Tannoys.
+I was watching these on eBay for a couple of years and always wanted a pair.
 They do not come up on eBay very often, and when they do, they can reach anything between 600 to 1200 GBP.
-Purchasing mine was a bit of a coincidence, or perhaps the universe was giving me signs to purchase these… at least this is how I had to explain it to my girlfriend at the time :).
+Purchasing mine was a bit of a coincidence, or perhaps the universe was giving me signs to purchase these… at least this is how I had to explain it to my wife at the time :).

 tannoy little gold monitor lgm speakers review 12 recording studioTannoy Little Gold Monitor speakers were developed with nearfield studio monitoring in mind, and recording/broadcasting studios are where most of these speakers were used (see the image on the left, that was found somewhere on the Internet).
 Many studios still use them these days.
 A good while ago I came across news about Sheryl Crow tannoy little gold monitor lgm speakers review 11 sheryl crow housebuying a new house for millions of dollars.
 I’m not usually interested in this type of news, but there was a photo of Sheryl’s studio-room (check out the image on the right) and I was very pleased to discover that she had the Tannoy Little Gold Monitors behind the mixing desk.
 Presumably, whoever works in there with Ms Crow, could have asked for any speakers regardless of cost, and yet he or she chosen Tannoy LGM.
 It appears that despite the age, there is still a demand for these among professional sound engineers.